Luis Vidal (architect)

 Luis Vidal (born 1969) is a Spanish architect.
-He is best known for projects with his practice, luis vidal+architects, such as Heathrow Airport T2, Zaragoza Airport, Álvaro Cunqueiro Hospital, Castellana 77 offices, Loyola University Campus and Matta Sur Community Center and CESFAM.
+He is the founder of the firm luis vidal+architects.
+Amongst his most known works stand out Heathrow Airport T2, Zaragoza Airport, Boston Logan's Airport Terminal E, Álvaro Cunqueiro Hospital, Castellana 77 offices, Loyola University Campus, Matta Sur Community Center, Pittsburgh International Airport, and CESFAM.

 Early life and education

 Vidal was born in Barcelona on January 16, 1969.
 He studied Architecture at Greenwich University in the United Kingdom, from where he graduated in 1994.
 In 1995 he became a member of RIBA.
-He is also a member of :es:Colegio de Arquitectos de Madrid (COAM) and American Institute of Architects of New York City (AIA).
+He is also a member of Colegio de Arquitectos de Madrid (COAM) and the American Institute of Architects of New York City (AIA).